w3f/polkadot-wiki/docs/learn/learn-staking.md

 validator.
 The penalty would be Min(3 \* 1 / 100)^2, 1) = 0.0009, or a 0.09% slash for that
 validator pool (i.e., all stake held by the validator and its nominators).

-Now assume that there is a group runnning several validators, and all of them have an issue in the same slot.
+Now assume that there is a group running several validators, and all of them have an issue in the same slot.
 The penalty would be Min((3 _ 5 / 100)^2, 1) = 0.0225, or a 2.25% slash.
 If 20 validators equivocate, this is a much more serious offence and possibly indicates a coordinated attack on the network, and so the slash will be much greater - Min((3 _ 20 / 100)^2, 1) = 0.36, or a 36% slash on